phonedotcom/API-SDK-ruby/docs/GroupsApi.md

 # **replace_account_extension_contact_group**
 > GroupFull replace_account_extension_contact_group(account_id, extension_id, group_iddata)

+Update the information of a contact group.

-See Account Contact Groups for more info on the properties.
+Update the information of a contact group.
+See Account Contact Groups for details on the properties.

 ### Example
 ```ruby